Which Car Brands Should Get a Second Chance?

 Car history will tell us that the landscape for vehicles is built on as many failed brands as there are successful ones.
 Of course, I’m not a registered car historian, I’ll leave it to a real expert to one day give us a full and comprehensive list of history’s automotive misses from which you can choose (maybe even open a poll) but until then here’s me spit-balling a few ideas!

 Oldsmobile: Oldsmobile simply disappeared when Honda Civics and Accords and Toyota Corollas and Camrys outclassed them.
-Like Plymouth, however, they shined brightest when it came to their muscle cars.
-It has been wildly debated but even out offices considers the Rocket 88 the first muscle car of its kind ever.
+Like Plymouth, however, they shone brightest when it came to their muscle cars.
+It has been widely debated, but even our offices consider the Rocket 88 the first muscle car of its kind ever.
 Rockets weren’t just for flying to the moon.

-Saab: The other Swedish car, Saab are renowned for a quirkiness and oddball design.
+Saab: The other Swedish car, Saab, is renowned for its quirkiness and oddball design.
 They put ignition switches in between the seats for poop’s sake.
-Mostly when folks think of Sweden’s cars they think Volvo.
+Mostly, when folks think of Sweden’s cars, they think Volvo.
 But Volvo will tell you the two of them were family.
-That is until Americans at GM ended up buying Saab in a fit of jealousy after Ford bought Volvo.
-Separating the two forever. .
-Now if you were to bring back Saab, look no further than their best car ever made: the 900 Turbo, of course.
+That is, until Americans at GM bought Saab in a fit of jealousy after Ford bought Volvo.
+Separating the two forever.
+Now, if you were to bring back Saab, look no further than their best car ever made: the 900 Turbo, of course.

 So which will it be?
 Are any of these old makes your kind of car?
 I’d like to think these brands didn’t fail for lack of genuinely good cars.
 So let’s bring one back!
 Let us know which pick is your favorite to be resurrected in the comments section below!